fentonfentonfenton/ceremony/src/content/lineup.md

 ### I have kids and a dog, I need times

 * Dogs can't come, sorry!
-* RSVP, when we know how many kids etc are coming we can plan more - we want to make this great for anyone - if we have enough interest to provide softplay stuff / a clown, then maybe we will!
+* RSVP, when we know how many kids etc are coming we can plan more - we want to make this great for anyone - if we have enough interest to provide softplay stuff / dress Moogz as clown, then maybe we will!

 ---